geirfp/aktivitetsdata-go/vocabulary.md

 # Vocabulary
-The vocabulary is based on the [ADL Vocabulary](http://xapi.vocab.pub/datasets/adl/) and is maintained by Standards Norway Committee for Learning Technology ([SN/K 186](http://www.standard.no/fagomrader/ikt/laringsteknologi/)).
-The vocabulary is expected to be revised on a regular basis.
+The vocabulary - based on the the [ADL Vocabulary](http://xapi.vocab.pub/datasets/adl/) - is being developed by Standards Norway Committee for Learning Technology ([SN/K 186](http://www.standard.no/fagomrader/ikt/laringsteknologi/))

 * [Verbs](#verbs)
 * [Activity Types](#activityTypes)